Somalia security forces end militant attack on hotel that killed 13: police officer

 Kismayu is the commercial capital of Jubbaland, a region of southern Somalia still partly controlled by al Shabaab.

-Al Shabaab remains a major security threat, with fighters frequently carrying out bombings in Somalia and neighbouring Kenya, whose troops form part of the African Union-mandated peacekeeping force that helps defend the Somali government.
+Al Shabaab remains a major security threat, with fighters frequently carrying out bombings in Somalia and neighboring Kenya, whose troops form part of the African Union-mandated peacekeeping force that helps defend the Somali government.

 Reporting by Abdi Sheikh; Writing by George Obulutsa; Editing by Clarence Fernandez and Jacqueline Wong